 Following removal of the previously installed article transport storage unit, the delivered article transport storage unit 238 is inserted into article transfer opening 236 for installation within dispensing machine 230.
-The installation processor may be completed by using either a tractor, or by manual effort.
 After being partially inserted into opening 236, a tractor (not shown) completes the installation process.
 The article transport storage unit 238 is automatically positioned so that it is centrally aligned with shaft 252.
 The automatic positioning and installation of article transport storage unit 238 can be actuated by a sensor mechanism that detects that the unit has been inserted into article transfer opening 236.
-It will be understood that the process may be performed either manually, or automatically.

-Upon installation of the article transport storage unit 238 into the dispensing machine, the unit is raised so that the unlocking fingers associated with shaft 252 are brought into engagement with and press against pins 280 of locking rotational mechanism 278 and an inventory storage process is then commenced.
-Shaft 252 rotates storage rack unit 268, successively causing articles stored within article transport storage unit 238 to be aligned with opening 262.
+Upon installation of the article transport storage unit into the dispensing machine, the unit is raised so that the unlocking fingers associated with shaft 252 are brought into engagement with and press against pins 280 of locking rotational mechanism 278 and an inventory storage process is then commenced.
+Shaft 252 rotates storage rack unit 278 successively causing articles stored within article transport storage unit 238 to be aligned with opening 262.
 Robotic arm 256 is then actuated to grab each article of inventory, remove that article from the unit, carry that article to its desired location on one of the storage racks 250 of storage rack unit 248 and insert that article into the proper compartment.